ChillLive/ChillLiveWallpaperProject/README.md

 * Some of the scenes elements move or twinkle softly, such as the trees and stars
 * Different scenes are available, with more to come in the future - _if I'm satisfied with the outcome_
 * Easy one tap pseudo random scene shapes generation
-* Parallax effect when scrolling the home screen
+* Parallax effect when scrolling the home screen, or by tilting your device
 * Different "seasons" are available, changing the overall colors/scene and feel of the wallpaper

 #### What do you sign for?